fabda/Myofibril_paper/README.md

 ### Model Training & Segmentation

-- To train a model from scratch,use the *Segmentation/model_training.ipynb" Jupyter Notebook (See the notebook for detailed step by step instructions)
+- To train a model from scratch,use the *Segmentation/model_training.ipynb* Jupyter Notebook (See the notebook for detailed step by step instructions)

 - To segment an image using a trained model, use *Segmentation/segmentation.ipynb* Jupyter Notebook (See the notebook for detailed step by step instructions)

-### Jupyter Notebooks
+## 3 - Analysis (shape)